rhdeck/react-native-allowhttp/README.md

-# react-native-sethttpdomain
+# react-native-allowhttp

-React-Native plugin to set allowed HTTP domains for your app.
+React-Native plugin to set allowed HTTP settings domains for your app.
+Modifies the Info.plist of your app.
+Note that changing these settings will trigger extra App Store review and might make your app insecure if you don't lock down your business logic.
+The use case is either permitting exotic networking (for specific domains) or allowing older, less-secure networking that is already protected by a VPN.
+(E.g. servers running in office environments)

 # Usage

+## react-native allowhttp

+Allow all arbitrary network connections.
+This disables app transport security, so it is up to you to prevent insecure communications.

+## react-native disallowhttp

+Undo the above

+## react-native allowlocalhttp

+Allow arbitrary netwprk connections in local network.
+This usually means unqualified domains and those ending in ".local".

+## react-native disallowlocalhttp

+Disable the above

 ## react-native addhttpdomain [domain]